skypilot-org/skypilot/docs/source/reservations/reservations.rst

         run_duration: 3600
         provision_timeout: 900

-``run_duration`` is the duration for a created instance to be kept alive (in seconds, required). ``provision_timeout`` is the timeout for provisioning an instance with DWS (in seconds, optional).
+1. ``run_duration``: duration for a created instance to be kept alive (in seconds, required).
+2. ``provision_timeout``: timeout for provisioning an instance with DWS (in seconds, optional).
 If the timeout is reached without requested resources being provisioned, SkyPilot will automatically :ref:`failover <auto-failover>` to other clouds/regions/zones to get the resources.

 See the :ref:`config-yaml` for more details.